 Making two small changes to your homemaking routine will help you win this dinnertime battle:

 - First, make a weekly meal plan.
 Jot down a list of dinners you’d like to make throughout your week, or plan them for specific days of your week depending on what activities you have.
+Our meal planning system can help you with this!

 - Second, spend five minutes each morning setting out ingredients for that day’s dinner.
 Take meat out of the freezer, or maybe add ingredients to your crockpot, make sure you have everything you need for the meal you have planned.